flo-bit/svelsky/README.md

 https://flo-bit.dev/svelsky/

-statically built svelte website using your bluesky pds as a backend with a wysiwyg editor.
+Statically built svelte website using your bluesky pds as a backend with a wysiwyg editor.

+## Why?

+- Statically built websites are fast and super cheap to host (often free on github pages, cloudflare, etc).

+- But they are usually hard to edit (for non-technical users), either you edit the code directly or you have to use (and usually pay for) a CMS of some kind.

+- This repo aims to combine the best of both worlds: cheap, fast and easy to edit (content editing only, design is static/only changeable by editing code).

 ## Development